 Pancake Day is the day before the beginning of Lent – potentially a time of fasting, austerity and restraint – so you can go a bit wild with your pancakes in preparation.
 That is the reason that we eat pancakes, because eggs would not have been eaten during Lent, so they needed to be used up.

-The concept of pancakes goes back to Roman Times when pancakes were made from milk flour and eggs, much like the pancake recipe for today.
+The concept of pancakes goes back to Roman Times when pancakes were made much like the pancake recipe for today.
 There are of course many variations – from really thin french crepes to much thicker pancakes.
-Do send in your photos and pancake recipe ideas – so by next year we will all be more ready for Pancake Day!!

 How To Make Pancakes